|Rachael said: Hi, my name is Rachael... If given a chance to get back at something during the past what, will be that time and why ?|

 The Goodwill Consortium is currently collaborating on a joint submission of this site to the AISB X: Creativity Meets Economy (incorporating the Loebner Prize), a competition aimed at finding a computer system able to pass Turing´s test.
 The ultimate aim of this collaborative effort is to develop an artificial cognition system.

 We are working on a form of Computerized cognitive-behavioral therapy (CBT) where Rachael Repp is used to hold a conversation with the user that is free-flowing.
 For each mental condition to be identified and supported, profiles are produced with typical comments likely to be associated with it; derived from the DSM-5 manual for instance.
 When a user mentions a phrase with a similar meaning to a stored sentence, a counter is increased appropriately for one or more conditions.
 The knowledge base contains general knowledge, culturally and age-relevant content to make young people more like to identify with the assistant, and a specialized knowledge base with profiles of conditions of interest.
-At the end, the assistant can make relevant comments for each condition if applicable; offering supporting materials and update the database.
+At the end, the assistant can make relevant comments for each condition if applicable; offering supporting materials such as worksheets, videos and infograms.
 Computerized therapy is a form of self-help treatment that is accessible and cost-effective, and suitable for people who are uneasy in the first instance about disclosure of sensitive information to a therapist.
 It has been shown to be effective at a comparable level to clinic-delivered CBT.
-Please, do contact us for further details or a temporary user code for testing purposes